wanderdust/newsletter/content/posts/postgres_replication/index.md

 (Diagram here)

 This strategy brings several benefits.
 To begin with, if one of our replicas goes down, we still have a copy of the data in the remaning replicas, which means there is no data loss.
-The other benefit of having replicas in different nodes is that we can load balance the read operations across replicas to reduce the load.
+The other benefit of having replicas in different nodes (e.g. servers, instances) is that we can load balance the read operations across replicas to reduce the load.

 (Diagram here)